GoogleCloudPlatform/auto-data-tokenize/sample_identify_and_tag.md

 The `jdbcConnectionUrl` specifies a JDBC database connection url with user and password details.
 The details of building the exact connection url would depend on your database vendor and hosting partner.
 Learn more about [connecting using Cloud SQL connectors](https://cloud.google.com/sql/docs/mysql/connect-connectors) to understand details for connecting to Cloud SQL based relational databases.

+**Note:**
+  *  You can choose one or more of the following reporting sinks:
+     *  `reportLocation` to store the report in GCS bucket
+     *  `reportBigQueryTable` to store the report in a BigQuery table
+     *  `dataCatalogEntryGroupId` to create and tag the Entry in Data Catalog.
+         Omit this parameter if the `sourceType` is `BIGQUERY_TABLE`.

-The pipeline supports multiple source types.
-Use the following table to determine the right combination of `sourceType` and `inputPattern` arguments.
+The pipeline supports following source types.
+Use the table to determine the right combination of `sourceType` and `inputPattern` arguments.

 | Data source                       | sourceType       | inputPattern                                    |
 | --------------------------------- | ---------------- | ----------------------------------------------- |